Hellmonk/bloatcrawl2/README.md

                 * 1.4 for naga, since they can't run, so they don't have a stamina cost for moving in power mode
             * movement speed is penalized if the player stops or changes direction more than 45 degrees from original heading
         * careful mode (change to this by pressing 'E')
-            * attacks and spells cast cost stamina
+            * attacks, spells cast, and movement cost stamina
             * spell hunger -> stamina cost is doubled
             * stealth is amplified (1.5x normal)
             * accuracy is increased (1.5x normal)